Floorp-Projects/Floorp/editor/docs/IMEHandlingGuide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This class manages input method context of each window and makes ``IMMHandler`` or ``TSFTextStore`` work with active IME and focused editor or windowless plugin.
+This class manages input method context of each window and makes ``IMMHandler`` or ``TSFTextStore`` work with active IME and focused editor.
 This class has only static members, i.e., never created its instance.

 __ https://searchfox.org/mozilla-central/source/widget/windows/WinIMEHandler.cpp